 Step 3 — Purchase the Required Amount of Insurance

-Prior to having a New York Home Inspector license issued to you, the state requires you to have a certain amount of insurance to protect you and your customers.
+Before having a New York Home Inspector license issued to you, the state requires you to have a certain amount of insurance to protect you and your customers.
 To be approved, you must secure, maintain, and file proof of a certificate of liability coverage with the Department of State, which shall be a minimum amount of $150,000 per occurrence and $500,000 aggregate.

 Step 4 — Maintain your Continuing Education Requirements